 The header design allows you to cut the crop above the ground at a desired stubble height or to cut the crop at ground level with the header on the ground.
-Cutting height will vary depending on a range of factors including crop type and crop conditions.
+Cutting height will vary depending on a range of factors including crop type, crop conditions, etc.